ncm/nytm-spelling-bee/article.md

 and store eligible words, and skip past ineligible words.
 On earlier versions of the Rust compiler, I had to use an iterator pipeline, using `.scan()`, `match`, `.filter()`, and `.collect()`, at twice the line count, to get tolerable performance.
+Now the loop is faster.
 A `match` would work here, but the code would be longer.
-Rust could have just one `push` call like the C++, but it would be ugly, and slower besides.
+Rust could have just one `push` call, as in the C++ version, but it would be ugly, and slower besides.

 Incidentally, I don't know why I can write
 ```